You should avoid negotiating your own injury claim with an insurance adjuster. But sometimes you must. Here’s what to do in those situations.

 It makes the insurance company realize you’re not going to bite on their lowball offers.
 And the more it drags out, the more time and money you cost them (and they don’t want that).

-5) You Can Call a Personal Injury Lawyer at Any Time
+You Can Call a Lawyer at Any Time

-If you are in a situation where you realize a personal injury lawyer could help, give one a call.
-Until you sign the insurance company’s document acknowledging the case is settled, you have the option of retaining a Dallas personal injury lawyer.
+If you are in a situation where you realize legal counsel can help, give one a call.
+Until you sign the insurance company’s document acknowledging the case is settled, you have the option of retaining a lawyer for your personal injury.

 And some happily give basic advice for free, which could improve the outcome of your settlement slightly.